DIRAKHIL/QUOTE_GEN/COMPILATION_FIXES.md

 **Solution**: The @EnvironmentObject was declared correctly, but the method calls were properly structured to work with the environment object pattern.

+### 5. Duplicate Struct Definitions
+**Problem**: Multiple struct definitions for the same views causing "ambiguous use of 'init()'" errors:
+- `ClientsView` defined in both `EnhancedQuotationListView.swift` and `ClientsView.swift`
+- `ServicesView` defined in both `EnhancedQuotationListView.swift` and `ServicesView.swift`
+- `ReportsView` defined in both `EnhancedQuotationListView.swift` and `ReportsView.swift`
+- `SettingsView` defined in both `NewQuotationWizard.swift` and `SettingsView.swift`

+**Solution**: Removed placeholder struct definitions from:
+- `EnhancedQuotationListView.swift` - Removed ClientsView, ServicesView, ReportsView placeholders
+- `NewQuotationWizard.swift` - Removed SettingsView placeholder

+Each view is now defined only once in its dedicated file.

 ## Technical Improvements

 ### 1. Modern SwiftUI Patterns